CRP Quick Test

 - Read the results after 5 minutes

-The CRP test contains the test lines for 10mg/l and 30mg/l, plus one further line so that you can verify that the CRP test has been carried out correctly, even if the results are negative.
+The CRP quick test contains the test lines for 10mg/l and 30mg/l, plus one further line so that you can verify that the CRP test has been carried out correctly, even if the results are negative.

 The test kit consists of: 10 CRP quick test cassettes, mixer tubes, filters, reagent, pipettes and detailed instructions.